When creating Popups or other UI elements, do you often find yourself having to decide between a modal or modeless behavior?

 However, users that browse websites sporadically are often overwhelmed and distracted by those Popups.
 In turn, they are a lot more likely to bounce back to Google or simply close your site.

-Now, on the other hand, advertisers love them because they are very effective in grabbing users’ attention, even if it’s only for the fraction of a second.
+Now, on the other hand, advertisers love them because they are very effective in grabbing users’ attention, even if it’s only for a fraction of a second.

 You should always use modal Popups sparingly, as they are powerful conversion tools.